North Caucasus Front

-The North Caucasian Front or North Caucasus Front was a major formation of the Red Army during the Second World War.
+The North Caucasus Front, also translated as North Caucasian Front, was a major formation of the Red Army during the Second World War.

 The North Caucasus Front describes either of two distinct organizations during the war.

 First Creation

 The first formation was created on May 20, 1942 and was commanded by Marshal Semyon M. Budenny throughout its existence.

 The Front incorporated forces from the (disbanded) Crimean Front and received additional forces from the (disbanded) Southern Front on July 28, 1942.